IpamorelinCJC-1295Growth HormonePeptides

 CJC-1295 DAC Protocol (Less Common; Convenience Dosing)

-• Note: DAC's week-long GH profile means ipamorelin pulses are superimposed on sustained GHRH stimulation
+• Note: DAC's week-long GH profile means ipa pulses get superimposed on top of sustained GHRH stimulation

 ProtocolCJC-1295 DoseIpamorelin DoseFrequency